yzabc007/ML-Learning-Resources/deep-reinforcement-learning/frozenlakeq-table.md

 1. The value stored in Q table could be considered as the future reward for choosing current action on current state.
 2. the best possible score at the end of the game after performing current action on current state.

+**It is called Q-function, because it represents the “quality” of a certain action in a given state.**

 ![](/assets/bellman_4.png)